AhmedElsherbini/Mutations_stats-and-plot/README.md

 **What do you get ?**

-1-FASTA file with the longest conserved region in your alignment which can be important for (eg: domain or conserved pocket analysis for protein) or to design a PCR for the gene)
+1-FASTA file with the longest conserved region in your alignment which can be important for (eg: domain or conserved pocket analysis of your favorite protein) or to design a PCR for your gene-of-interest)

 2-CSV file with the frequency (%) of the mutations in your alignment file.